jpverkamp/blog/content/programming/2026/genuary/11-quine/index.md

 * `ticksPerFrame` - How fast the simulation will run
 * `asFastAsPossible` - Ignore the above and run an entire simulation per frame (it could *technically* go even faster :smile:)
 * `pauseAfter` - Pause to see what happened after output is done or a break
+* `stopAfter` - When a single program has run, stop the main loop (mostly useful for debugging)
 * `randomizePercent` - How much of the input to randomly change for the next iteration
 * `runOutput` - Run the output as the next program (otherwise, randomize the input)
 * `highlightActive` - Highlight the parts of the program that actually ran (brighter colors)
 * `allowSemiQuine` - Ignore non-active parts of the program when considering a quine (if you copied the output to the program in these parts, they'd be a quine, so I think it counts)
-* `fromString` - If you want to provide your own program (this is base64 of a compressed version of the bytes that make up the code; good luck?)
+* `allowReadingCode` - Allow (new) commands that allow reading our own source code
+* `allowWritingCode` - Allow (new) commands that can modify the code you were originally running
+* `debugPrint` - Print each command run/output to console.log for debugging
+* `debugSlow` - Drops the framerate to 1 fps for debugging
+* `debugStepButton` - Add a 'step' button that runs one step at a time (`noLoop`) for debugging (reload the page)

+In addition, you can put in code in the box and 'load' it to run.
+This will be helpful to verify quines!
+I have some interesting code [below](#interesting-examples) (including a hand written quine!
+That uses the self reading instructions).

-If you manage to find a quine, I'd *love* to hear what it was.
-I haven't found one yet.
-The string (that you can put it `fromString`) in your developer tools / JavaScript console.
+If you manage to find a quine organically (or write one), I'd *love* to hear what it was!

 <!--more-->

-{{<p5js width="600" height="460">}}
+{{<p5js width="600" height="620">}}
 let gui;
 let params = {
   cellSize: 10, cellSizeMin: 2, cellSizeMax: 40,
   ticksPerFrame: 10, ticksPerFrameMin: 0, ticksPerFrameMax: 1000,
   asFastAsPossible: false,
-  pauseAfter: true,
+  pauseAfter: false,
+  stopAfter: false,
   randomizePercent: 0.1, randomizePercentMin: 0.01, randomizePercentMax: 1.0, randomizePercentStep: 0.01,
   runOutput: true,
   highlightActive: true,
   allowSemiQuine: true,
-  fromString: "",
+  allowReadingCode: true,
+  allowWritingCode: false,
+  debugPrint: false,
+  debugSlow: false,
+  debugStepButton: false,
 };

 const OPS = [